The promise: safety through verification

 What you should do right now

 The Tea breach was reported by TechCrunch on July 26, 2025 and covered by NPR on August 2, 2025.
 The bucket was publicly accessible.
 No exploit was needed.
-If you're building with Firebase — particularly if you used an AI tool to scaffold the app — here's your checklist:
+If you're building with Firebase — especially if you used AI to scaffold it — do these five things today:

-Test without authentication.
-From a terminal, try to download a file from your own storage bucket without an auth token:
+From a terminal, try to read a file without authentication:

-Scan your full Firebase surface.
-Flowpatrol checks for exposed Firebase and Supabase backends — both database and storage surfaces — and reports what's readable without authentication.
-Paste your URL and see where you stand before someone else does.
+Flowpatrol checks for exactly this — exposed Firebase Storage, Firestore, Supabase backends, both readable without authentication.
+Paste your URL and get a report in five minutes.
+You'll know where you stand before someone else tells you.

 The Tea breach happened because an app built to protect people shipped with open defaults.
-The fix is not complicated.
-The rules are a dozen lines.
+The people using Tea submitted their government IDs because they trusted the platform.
+The fix is straightforward: rules are a dozen lines.
 The audit takes ten minutes.
 There's no reason to ship without it.

 This case study is based on public reporting by TechCrunch (July 26, 2025), NPR (August 2, 2025), Cyber Kendra, and ComplexDiscovery.
 Reported data exposure figures are as documented in that coverage.